 Homepage / Bullion Coins: Israeli Bullion

-On May 14th 1948, the State of Israel was created, and on August 24th 1954, the Bank of Israel was created by the Knesset, the legislature of Israel, when it passed the Bank of Israel Act.
+On August 24th, 1954, the Bank of Israel was created by the Knesset, the legislature of Israel, when it passed the Bank of Israel Act.

 The Bank of Israel is the sole issuer of legal tender in Israel, including commemorative and Israeli bullion coins.

-Today, all Israeli commemorative and Israeli bullion coins are marketed by the Israel Coins and Medals Corp. ("ICMC") on behalf of the Bank of Israel.
+Since 2008, Israeli commemorative and bullion coins are marketed by the Israel Coins and Medals Corp.
+(ICMC) on behalf of the Bank of Israel under "The Holy Land Mint" trademark.

-In 1958, the Israel Government Coins & Medals Corporation (“IGCMC“) was established as a branch of the Prime Minister’s office to market Israeli commemorative coins on behalf of the Bank of Israel as well as official State medals commemorating various historical and cultural events.
+In 1958, the Israel Coins & Medals Corporation (ICMC) was established as a branch of the Prime Minister’s office to market Israeli commemorative coins on behalf of the Bank of Israel as well as official State medals commemorating various historical and cultural events.

-The IGCMC was an entity of the Government of Israel until 2008 when it was privatized and renamed the Israel Coins and Medals Corp. (“ICMC“).
+The ICMC was an entity of the Government of Israel until 2008 when it was privatized.

 It is now owned by G.R.A.S.
-Design Combinations, Ltd., a well-known Israeli jewelry store chain headquartered in Nesher, Israel (near Haifa).
+Design Combinations, Ltd., a well-known Israeli jewelry store chain headquartered in Nesher, Israel.

-Two world-class European mints have been engaged by the ICMC to produce the gold bullion coins - the Royal Dutch Mint and the Mint of Finland.
+Previously, the ICMC has commissioned two world-class European mints to produce Israeli investment bullion coins, the Royal Dutch Mint and the Mint of Finland.

 The Utrecht Mint was established in 1567.